FROM PATIENT TO PRACTITIONER

 Engaged with the latest research and insights from leading international experts in the field of fascia.

-Began BCs(Hons) Osteopathic Medicine
+Commenced BSc(Hons) Osteopathic Medicine